 We help you keep your equipment current, but avoid unnecessary upgrades.

 We can help you pick and modify software to meet your professional needs.

 We can help you protect your work, and working time, from intrusion by viruses, malware, spam, and hacking.

 We can help you assemble appropriate spare equipment to minimize downtime.

 If you also work at an office outside your home, we can work with your office IT staff to make sure your connection to work is safe and reliable.

 We help organizations which already have computer departments.
 We provide respectful but firm guidance for departments that want to improve the way they provide support.
 We do this by sharing our methods for providing efficient, empathetic and economical help.

 We give advice about creating better How-to documents and other documentation.

 Our team can assist you with projects that require additional skilled hands and minds, as well as the valuable perspective that people outside an organization can bring.

-coaching and training.
-We also offer our internship program, which is one
+and creative coaching and training.
+We also offer our internship program, which

 We are familiar with the deadlines and time pressures that lawyers face, and how equipment or software failure can cause great anxiety.